Global Affairs and Fundraising Certificate in Clean Energy

 The clean energy sector encompasses many different technologies and policies.
-The Certificate in Clean Energy provides a foundation in these topics and prepares students for jobs in this growing field.
+The NYU Clean Start program - a collaboration between the Urban Future Lab at NYU Tandon and the Center for Global Affairs within NYU SPS - provides a foundation in these topics and prepares students for jobs in this growing field.
 Students gain an understanding of clean energy solutions in a variety of areas, such as transportation, energy-efficient buildings, renewable residential and commercial installations, and smart grids.
 Startups serve a critical role for innovation in this sector.
 As such, students develop a comprehensive understanding of the strategies and related competencies for a successful career working in a clean tech startup—skills that can be leveraged in a wide variety of jobs.
 Students engage with clean energy data and hone the basic skills required to interpret and analyze this information for data-driven decision-making.
 The program curriculum combines a traditional academic approach with experiential learning to train professionals for a smooth transition into a clean energy career.

-The Certificate is awarded to those who successfully complete the five required courses.
-Classes are offered on nights and weekends.
-The program for the incoming Spring 2021 cohort will be held virtually.
+The Certificate in Clean Energy is awarded to those who successfully complete the five required courses within the NYU Clean Start program.
+Classes are offered virtually on nights and weekends.

 For more information about the Certificate in Clean Energy, please reach out to Michelle D’Amico at firstname.lastname@example.org.

 - An understanding of the barriers and obstacles to integrating clean energy solutions into urban and suburban environments, an awareness that will enable you to better identify solutions to these problems

 - The ability to make effective presentations to stakeholders

 - The skills to perform basic energy data analysis

 - The knowledge to make recommendations for data-driven decisions